WilhelmOks/Appetizer/README.md

 Download an appetizer binary from the release section and copy it into the folder `/usr/local/bin` so that it can be launched from anywhere in the command line.

+Run `sudo chmod 777 /usr/local/bin/appetizer` in the command line to make the file executable.

 ### Compile the source

 You can compile the source using the command line: